...

 How Long Do I Have To Make An Epilepsy Negligence Claim?

 Whether claiming compensation for a medication error or the misdiagnosis of a condition, all claims are subject to a limitation period.
-The standard time limit to claim compensation is three years for medical negligence.
-This period begins either on the date negligence took place, or the date you became aware of the negligence.
+The standard time limit for starting a claim is 3 years for medical negligence.
+This period begins either on the date negligence took place or the date you became aware of it.
 The Limitation Act 1980 sets out this time limit.

-There are exceptions in which you could still claim for medical misdiagnosis outside the three year time limit.
+There are exceptions in which a claim for medical misdiagnosis can be started outside the 3-year time limit.

-For example, the person harmed was under the age of eighteen at the time the epilepsy negligence took place.
+For example, the person harmed is under the age of 18, as they are unable to bring a compensation claim themselves.
 In this case, the time limit does not apply until they reach the age of 18.
-Those under the age of 18 are unable to bring a compensation claim themselves.
-Whilst the time limit is suspended, a suitable adult (such as a parent) can act as a litigation friend.
-If a litigation friend does bring a claim on behalf of the child, they could not make a subsequent claim once they turn 18.
+Whilst the time limit is suspended, a suitable adult (such as a parent) can act as a litigation friend to bring a claim on behalf of the child much earlier.

 A second example is where a patient lacks the mental capacity to claim on their own behalf.
 In this instance, the suspension of the time limit is indefinite.
-It will be reinstated only if the person regains their mental capacity.
+It will be reinstated only if the person regains their mental capacity, dated to when that recovery occurs.
 As with the example above, a litigation friend may claim epilepsy misdiagnosis compensation on their behalf.

 Our advisors can check whether you are within the medical negligence claims time limit.
-If you meet this and the other eligibility criteria you could begin the medical negligence claims process.
+If you meet this and the other eligibility criteria, it may be possible to begin the medical negligence claims process.

 We pride ourselves